saultyevil/saultyevil.github.io/_posts/2020-02-02-publications.markdown

 Tidal disruption events (TDEs) turn out to be surprisingly luminous at optical and ultraviolet (UV) wavelengths.
-One model for this optical excess proposes that thermal X-ray emission from an accretion disc is reprocessed to longer wavelengths by an optically thick envelope - shifting the peak of the spectrum.
+One model for this optical excess proposes that thermal X-ray emission from a compact accretion disc is reprocessed to longer wavelengths by an optically thick envelope.
 We explore this reprocessing scenario and its role on the formation of UV and optical features within the context of an optically thick accretion disc wind.
 Using a state-of-the-art Monte Carlo radiative transfer and ionization code, we produce synthetic UV and optical spectra for wind and disc-hosting TDEs.
-Our models span a realistic range of accretion rates and wind kinematics inspired by observations.
-We find that such winds produce both the UV and optical features commonly seen in TDE spectra.
-Emission from the accretion disc is reprocessed by the wind and plays a key role in the formation of the optical spectrum.
-Variations in the kinematics of the wind, as well as the accretion rate, change the amount of reprocessing and ionization state of the wind, consequently affecting the strength of spectral features.
-Specifically, we find that the amount of reprocessing increasing for winds with higher optical depths.
+Our models are inspired by observations, spanning a realistic range of accretion rates and wind kinematics.
+We find that such outflows can efficiently reprocess the disc emission and naturally produce the broad Balmer and Helium recombination features commonly seen in TDEs.
-Finally, we find for our range of black hole masses and accretion rates that the outflow is easily overionized, preventing the formation of UV absorption features.
+The emission lines feature an asymmetric red wing, with electron scattering having a dramatic influence on their profiles.
+Moreover, the characteristic colour temperature of the reprocessed spectral energy distribution (SED) is much lower than that of the accretion disc.
+We show explicitly how changes in black hole mass, accretion rate and wind properties affect the observed broadband SED and line spectrum.
+In general, slower, denser winds reprocess more radiation and produce stronger Balmer emission.
+Most of the outflows we consider are too highly ionized to produce UV absorption features.
+This is sensitive to the input SED.
+For example, truncating the inner disk at just
-The models in this work are publicly available and upon request.
+\\(\simeq 4 ~ R_{\text{ISCO}}\\) lowers the wind ionization state sufficiently to produce UV absorption features for sight lines looking into the wind.
 {: style="text-align: justify"}

 <br>